 The MPOC requires each direct injecting party to ensure injected gas complies with, and is monitored in accordance with, the gas specification.
-The injecting party is also required to ensure the same obligations apply to any indirect injecting party17.
+The injecting party is also required to ensure the same obligations apply to any indirect injecting party16.
 Injecting parties are required to notify MDL of any non-specification gas, and MDL is in turn required to notify other affected parties.
-MPOC s17 requires direct injecting parties to ensure that Indirect Injecting Parties monitor the same gas quality components and characteristics.
+Section 17 of the MPOC requires direct injecting parties to monitor gas quality as shown in Table 6.